wiremock/wiremock-state-extension/README.md

 # Usage

-## Register extensions
+## Register extension

-Two extensions have to be registered:

-- `StateRecordingAction` to record any state in `postServeActions`
-- `StateRequestMatcher` to match incoming request against a context using custom master `state-matcher`
-- `ResponseTemplateTransformer` with `StateHelper` to retrieve a previously recorded state for a context
+This extension makes use of Wiremock's `ExtensionFactory`, so only one extension has to be registered: `StateExtension`.
+In order to use them, templating has to be enabled as well:

 ```java
 public class MySandbox {